 Best Rest Formula

 The Best Rest Formula by Pure Encapsulations is a combination formula, meaning it contains a number of ingredients that support sleep and restfulness, and aid in the reduction of anxiety.
 The primary ingredient in the Best Rest Formula is GABA, it contains 300mg in its blend.
-This potent formula also contains 1 mg of melatonin, plus l-Theanine, valerian (a potent herb from which Valium was derived), lemon balm, hops, passion flower, and chamomile.
-While this is a very nice and potent blend, I find that more often we use the single formula products mentioned above and take those in combination to pack a very powerful punch.
+This potent formula also contains 1 mg of melatonin, plus l-Theanine, valerian (an incredible herb from which Valium was originally derived), lemon balm, hops, passion flower, and chamomile.
+While this is a fabulous blend, I find that more often we use the single formula products mentioned above and take those in combination to pack a very powerful punch.
 Still, I keep the Best Rest Formula on hand in case we don’t want to use the other products (i.e., just in case any of us were to build up a tolerance to them, which has not happened as of yet).

 Herbal Sleep is formulated by Nature’s Sunshine.
 This proprietary herbal blend contains valerian, passion flower, and hops.
 I don’t take it for sleeping, I actually use it when I get a headache.